With the wacky weather and snow conditions we've been having this

 I strongly encourage everyone to frequent the local avalanche advisory at 406-587-6981 or check it out online at www.mtavalanche.com.
 For those of you interested in Hyalite, the canyon falls under the "Northern Gallatins" report.

-Like ice conditions, avalanche awareness and safety is often a matter of local knowledge, prevailing conditions and weather history of a specific spot.
+conditions and weather history of a specific spot.
 To quote Doug from todays advisory (Jan 21), "(trails) are not reliable signs of stability.
 It’s hard to wrap our heads around this fact, but our lives depend on it."
-Please post your observations.
-Thanks in advance.
+Please post your

 Big Sky